The Impact of Leadership Styles on School Performance: A Comparative Study of Educational Management Models

 • Jakoep Ezra Harianto STT LETS (Lighthouse Equipping Theological School), Gading Primar Hall, Klp.
 Gading Trade Centre, Jl.
 Pulau Putri No.Lt 2, Klp.
 Gading Bar., Kec.
 Klp.
 Gading, Jkt Utara, Daerah Khusus Ibu kota Jakarta 14240, Indonesia

-• Farhan Chaerul Umam Universitas Islam Cirebon, Komplek, Jl.
-Islamic Centre Jl.
-Tuparev No.111, Kertawinangun, Kec.
-Kedawung, Kabupaten Cirebon, Jawa Barat 45153, Indonesia
+• Laelaturramadani Universitas Islam Cirebon, Komplek Islamic Centre, Jl.
+Tuparev No. 111, Kecamatan Kedawung, Cirebon, Jawa Barat 45153, Indonesia

 • Yasysyar Hidayat Universitas Negeri Makassar, Jl.
 A. P. Pettarani, Tidung, Kec.
 Rappocini, Kota Makassar, Sulawesi Selatan 90222, Indonesia